Global Commerce (GC)

 GC 201 - Elements of Commerce (4 Credit Hours)

 For GC majors only.
 This sophomore-level course provides an introduction to the elements of global commerce approached through an examination of the roles and structures of corporations.
-Students gain an intellectual foundation to help them make sense of business issues in the present and think carefully about the wisdom, stakes, and consequences of managerial decision-making.
-The course also builds students' applied skills by introducing concepts including the language and forms of business, familiarity with accounting practices, and discussion of business ethics.
-Throughout the course, students will gain significant facility in spreadsheet development and manipulation.
+Students gain an intellectual foundation to help them make sense of business issues in the present and think carefully about business ethics, which includes examining the wisdom, stakes, and consequences of managerial decision-making.
+The course also builds students' applied skills by introducing them to business vocabulary, accounting practices, and financial reports.
+Throughout the course, students will gain significant facility in spreadsheet manipulation to learn how to present data effectively.
+Coursework may require attending co-curricular events.
 GC 201 is required for all Global Commerce majors and is a prerequisite for GC 301 and GC 401.

 Prerequisite(s): GC 101.